Ladysnake/Impersonate/README.md

 A library handling player impersonation.
 Can also be used as a standalone mod, through the `/impersonate` command.

+Most features work serverside, so you can use this mod on a vanilla-compatible server.
+Clientside installation is however still recommended for a smoother experience.

 ## Overview

 Impersonate allows players to take on the name and appearance of other players.
 When impersonating someone, a player